 is an $S-$homogeneous binomial ideal called {\em semigroup ideal} (see \cite{Herzog70} for details).
 If $S$ is torsion-free, the ideal obtained defines a toric variety (see \cite{Sturmfels95} and the references therein).
-By Nakayama's lemma, all minimal generating sets of $I_S$ have same cardinality and the $S-$degrees of its elements are determinated.
+By Nakayama's lemma, all the minimal generating sets of $I_S$ have the same cardinality and the $S-$degrees of its elements can be determinated.

-In \cite{BCMP}, \cite{Eliahou} and \cite{OjVi} the authors study the minimal generating sets of semigroup ideals by means of the homology of different simplicial complexes (with isomorphic homologies) associated to the semigroup.
-For any $m \in S,$ set we consider the abstract simplicial complex (used in \cite{Eliahou} and \cite{OjVi}) on the vertex set $C_m,$ where $\gcd(F)$ is the {\em greatest common divisor} of the monomials in $F.$

-The main aim of this work is to study the semigroups which result from the gluing of other two.
-This concept was introduced by Rosales in \cite{Rosales1}, and it is closely related to the ideals that are complete intersections (see \cite{Thoma} and the references therein).